 These are the places you’ll want to seek out after a day of sledding, shopping, or museum hopping.
 Actually, we don’t even need an excuse to go.
 Won’t you join us?

-Here are five warm drinks to try this winter in the Roanoke Valley in Virginia’s Blue Ridge.
+Here are some warm drinks to try this winter in the Roanoke Valley in Virginia’s Blue Ridge.

 Have you ever taken the time to really taste coffee?
 At Sweet Donkey, you’re encouraged to savor it like a fine wine.
 Let your palette pick out distinct flavors of citrus, chocolate, raspberry, or vanilla that is evident in certain coffee beans.
 Ask for the Orange Silk Latte, a signature drink featuring their house-made caramel syrup and a hint of orange essence.
 You won’t be disappointed in this one!
 Ask about the quiche of the day and settle in to enjoy the environment.

 Single-origin and fair-trade organic coffees makes up the coffee menu at Little Green Hive's two locations - Downtown Roanoke & Grandin Village.
 The local favorite Red Rooster Coffee is available here, as are coffees from Sumatra, Guatemala, Colombia, Mexico, Nicaragua, Ethiopia, and Peru.

 A favorite hot drink at Little Green Hive is the Mexican Mocha featuring dark chocolate, cayenne and cinnamon, for a fun sweet & spicy combination.
 If you’re looking for a nice tea, however, try the Honeybush.
 It’s imported from the Cape of Good Hope, and it’s a sweet, fruity delight!